enjaku4/rabarber/README.md

 This allows everyone to access `OrdersController` and its children and also `index` action in `InvoicesController`.
 This extends to scenarios where there is no user present, i.e. when the method responsible for returning the currently authenticated user in your application returns `nil`.

-If the user is not authenticated (the method responsible for returning the currently authenticated user in your application returns `nil`), Rabarber will treat this situation as if the user, who has no roles assigned, is authenticated.
+If the user is not authenticated (the method responsible for returning the currently authenticated user in your application returns `nil`), Rabarber will treat this situation as if the user who has no roles assigned is authenticated.

 If you've set `must_have_roles` setting to `true`, then only the users with at least one role can gain access.
 This setting can be useful if your requirements are such that users without roles (or unauthenticated users) are not allowed to access anything.